surrealdb/airbyte-connector/docs/integrations/destinations/surrealdb.md

    2. Choose `Password Authentication` if you will be using a password as your secret for establishing the SSH Tunnel.
 3. `SSH Tunnel Jump Server Host` refers to the intermediate \(bastion\) server that Airbyte will connect to.
 This should be a hostname or an IP Address.
 4. `SSH Connection Port` is the port on the bastion server with which to make the SSH connection.
 The default port for SSH connections is `22`, so unless you have explicitly changed something, go with the default.
 5. `SSH Login Username` is the username that Airbyte should use when connection to the bastion server.
-This is NOT the TiDB username.
+This is NOT the SurrealDB username.
 6. If you are using `Password Authentication`, then `SSH Login Username` should be set to the password of the User from the previous step.
 If you are using `SSH Key Authentication` leave this blank.
-Again, this is not the TiDB password, but the password for the OS-user that Airbyte is using to perform commands on the bastion.
+Again, this is not the SurrealDB password, but the password for the OS-user that Airbyte is using to perform commands on the bastion.
 7. If you are using `SSH Key Authentication`, then `SSH Private Key` should be set to the RSA Private Key that you are using to create the SSH connection.
 This should be the full contents of the key file starting with `-----BEGIN RSA PRIVATE KEY-----` and ending with `-----END RSA PRIVATE KEY-----`.

 ## Changelog